Advertisement

 Shooting for Vision Pro: a challenge for lighting, art departments, and even extras scripting

-Deep focus and a high-resolution headset like the Vision Pro means a meticulous attention to detail by the art department is needed, so all the sets were built from actual metal to a higher level of realism than usual sets are built – which of course will have affected the total production cost greatly.
+Deep focus and a high-resolution headset like the Vision Pro means meticulous attention to detail by the art department is needed, so all the sets were built from actual metal to a higher level of realism than usual sets are built – which, of course, will have affected the total production cost greatly.

 Additionally, lights cannot be hidden, so every light source needs to be disguised as a practical light, creating additional challenges.

-Lastly, even extras and supporting actors who would only be visible for a brief moment in a traditional film production need to be scripted in much more detail, because a viewer could decide to look more closely at them even though they are not the main characters.
+Lastly, even extras and supporting actors who would only be visible briefly in a traditional film production need to be scripted in much more detail because a viewer could decide to look more closely at them even though they are not the main characters.

 Director Edward Berger and DP James Friend on set of Submerged wearing Vision Pro headsets to monitor the action in front of the camera.
 Image credit: Apple